zaproxy/zaproxy-website/site/content/blog/2015-11-02-zap-newsletter-2015-november/index.md

 ##  New Features

-The following new features have been implemented are available in the weekly releases: <https://github.com/zaproxy/zaproxy/wiki/Downloads#zap- weekly>
+The following new features have been implemented are available in the weekly releases: <https://github.com/zaproxy/zaproxy/wiki/Downloads#zap-weekly>

 ###  Updating Add-ons from the Command Line